 Figure 5.
-Computer time-sharing systems such as this one are springing up around the world at the rate of three or four a month. even lasers; these devices provide instantaneous responses in the conversation between man and machine.
+Computer time-sharing systems such as this one are springing up around the world at the rate of three or four a month.

 It is this aspect of time-sharing - conversation or interaction - which is potentially quite valuable.
 Not only does time-sharing serve more needs of more users more economically, it may pave the way for truly creative communications - hence, augmenting man's working intellect.